MinecraftForge/Documentation/docs/rendering/modelextensions/facedata.md

 Specifying a color value with the `color` entry will apply that color as a tint to the quads.
 Defaults to `0xFFFFFFFF` (white, fully opaque).
 The color must be in the `ARGB` format packed into a 32-bit integer and can be specified as either a hexadecimal string (`"0xAARRGGBB"`) or as a decimal integer literal (JSON does not support hexadecimal integer literals).

 !!! warning
-    If the color is specified as a 24-bit integer (no matter the representation), the resulting color will be fully transparent due to the alpha component being 0.
+    The four color components are multiplied with the texture's pixels.
+If the alpha component is ommited, the quad will render fully transparent.

 This can be used as a replacement for tinting with [`BlockColor` and `ItemColor`][tinting] if the color values are constant.